t4d-gmbh/using-git-in-academia/CONTRIBUTING.md

    The first command will build the static html pages and the second command builds the slides 🖼️.

    To browse the html pages locally, open `docs/html/index.html` in your favorite browser.
-   For the slides, open `docs/html/slides/index.html`
+   To view the slides open `docs/html/slides/index.html`.

    ⚠️ Note ⚠️: The links to switch from the html pages view to the slides view are broken when locally viewing the files.